kanboard/documentation/content/en/v1/admin/plugins.md

     - /en/1.2.19/admin_guide/plugins.html
 ---

+{{< hint type="warning" >}}
+Since Kanboard v1.2.8, installing plugins from the web interface is disabled by default for security reasons.
+{{</ hint >}}

 To install, update and remove plugins from the user interface, you must have these requirements:

-- The plugin directory must be writeable by the web server user
+- The plugin directory must be writeable by the web server user.
-- The Zip extension must be available on your server
+- The PHP Zip extension must be available on your server.
-- The config parameter `PLUGIN_INSTALLER` must be set to `true`
+- The config parameter `PLUGIN_INSTALLER` must be set to `true`.

 Only administrators are allowed to install plugins from the user interface.

-By default, only plugin listed on Kanboard's website are available.
-You can change the directory URL in the config file.
+By default, only plugins listed on Kanboard's website are available.

-{{< hint type="warning" >}}
-Since Kanboard v1.2.8, the plugin directory is disabled by default for security reasons.
-{{</ hint >}}
+You can change the directory URL by using the config option `PLUGIN_API_URL`.

+If you are using the Docker image, you can refers to the [Kanboard Docker documentation for examples of configuration]({{< relref "docker.md" >}}).

 {{< hint type="info" >}}
 - There is no code review or any approval process to submit a plugin.